 One another website which you need to be on look out for because you get a very nice deals on it from time to time if you are looking for your next cycle in Germany.

-Now I was not lucky to find some cheap deals on Otto while looking for buying the Bike in Germany but they have some nice collection of Bicycles.
-Also their E-Bike collection is also good so you might wanna take a look at that.
+Now I was not lucky to find some cheap deals on Otto while looking for buying the Bike in Germany but they have a nice collection of Bicycles.
+Also, their E-Bike collection is also good so you might wanna take a look at that.

 Kaufland is another website which offers delivery if you are looking to buy bike in Germany.
 The normal price range for the bikes are from 200 Euro and above.

-If you are looking for buying second hand bikes in Germany then you should be on a lookout on Facebook Marketplace and Ebay because I was able to find the most deals on these two websites only.
+If you are looking for buying second-hand bikes in Germany then you should be on the lookout on Facebook Marketplace and eBay because I was able to find the most deals on these two websites only.

-One important thing to note about Ebay is that most of the bikes which come on second hand are on Bid basis and once you have won the bid then you will have to buy the bike unless you are able to cancel the proposal by talking with the seller.
+One important thing to note about Ebay is that most of the bikes which come on second-hand are on a Bid basis and once you have won the bid then you will have to buy the bike unless you are able to cancel the proposal by talking with the seller.